Arad1el/simple-as-pie/README.md

 ## Acknowledgments

 * The initial version of this project was inspired be the logic of [Lea Verou](https://www.smashingmagazine.com/2015/07/designing-simple-pie-charts-with-css/)
-* Future development will probably lean on the logic of [David Gilbertson](https://david-gilbertson.medium.com/a-simple-pie-chart-in-svg-dbdd653b6936)
+* Further development leans on the logic of [David Gilbertson](https://david-gilbertson.medium.com/a-simple-pie-chart-in-svg-dbdd653b6936)
-* This readme template was adapated from [Othneil Drew's template](https://github.com/othneildrew/Best-README-Template)
+* This readme template was adapted from [Othneil Drew's template](https://github.com/othneildrew/Best-README-Template)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>